FabLabWgtn/KnitHack/GlitchKnittingTutorial/GlitchKnittingTutorial.md

 ## **if you want to move on & use more than one color**

-on the carriage, set to “K carriage”

-turn the carriage button to KCII (that extend a doofer in the back of the carriage, that will hit switches along the way) slide from the left end to the right at this stage, we only had one thread set, so we created little holes (which could be interesting for a design)
+- turn the carriage button to KC(II) (extends a doofer in the back of the carriage that will hit switches along the way)
+- slide from the left end to the right
+- at this stage, we only had one thread set, so we created little holes

-now is the right time to set the second color check the pictures and hit the MC button on the carriage head (for multi-colors) slide a few times to see if the new color is behaving as wanted no need to slide to the extreme end every time (just once so the machine knows the size of the job & position of the carriage)
+- now is the right time to set the second color
+- and hit the MC button on the carriage head (for multi-colors)
+- slide a few times to see if the new color is behaving as wanted
+- no need to slide to the extreme end every time (just once so the machine knows the size of the job & position of the carriage)

-at some stages, you might want to bring the weight bar closer to the bed again to have a better tension
+- at some stages, you might want to bring the weight bar closer to the bed again to have a better tension

-**wanna go back to single-color?** hit the plain button take the white yarn off of the carriage head change the carriage button to NL do a few slides again, to have new layers of black
+**wanna go back to single-color?**

+- hit the plain button
+- take the white yarn off of the carriage head
+- change the carriage button to NL
+- do a few slides again, to have new layers of black

 ----------